PubInv/PubInv/ideas/Project #19: Single-chamber biochar producer and stove.md

 * We put the arduino control outside and give it a smoke detector.
 Can't be too careful.
 * We may try to power the arduino with an simple heat engine or "egg-beater" turbine from the exhaust gases.
 In this way we would need no batteries.
 The system would be completely self contained: one match does every thing you need.

+## Stories

+We always work in termsof simple stories.
+This project has a lot of them:
+* Build a simulated Arduino control system.
+* Build a simple retort out of old food cans on a tiny scale.
+* Build the energy simulation system mentioned elsewhere.
+* Build a model out of cardboard.
+* Learn to weld.
+* Build a steel model.
+* Build an Arduino-instrumented system (but with human power of controls.)
+* Build an Arduino-powered system.

 # Alternate Embodiments

 ## Camp Stove